Lacrimal (Tear System)

 Chronic Dacryocystitis

-Chronic dacryocystitis is characterized by a distended lacrimal sac with minimal inflammation and suppurative discharge from the punctum:
+Chronic dacryocystitis is caused by a distended lacrimal sac and suppurative discharge from the punctum.
+Usually, this condition requires a dacryocystorhinostomy (DCR).